melvinquick/scramble-generator/README.md

 ## Purpose

-The general purpose of this app is to give people an easy way to generate scrambles for all of their favorite twisty puzzles.
+The general purpose of this app is to give people an easy way to generate scrambles for 2x2 and 3x3 Rubik's Puzzles.

 ## Project Goals